Execution of Saddam Hussein: Media coverage

 The primary news source for the execution was the state-run Iraqi television news station Al Iraqiya, whose announcer said that the "criminal Saddam was hanged to death".
 A scrolling headline read, "Saddam's execution marks the end of a dark period of Iraq's history".
 Al Arabiya reported that Saddam's lawyer had confirmed Saddam's death.

 Major news networks carried official video of the moments leading up to Saddam's execution.
 The Iraqi government also released pictures of Saddam's dead body in a shroud.

 Mobile phone video

-Official video of the event stopped short of showing the moment of hanging; but there surfaced a low-quality, amateur video shot on a mobile phone from a staircase leading to the gallows surfaced and showing the entire hanging.
-The amateur video, unlike the official video, included the sound of witnesses taunting Saddam at the gallows, to which the former president replied "goddamn you."
+Official video of the event stopped short of showing the moment of hanging.
+A low-quality, amateur video shot on a mobile phone from a staircase leading to the gallows surfaced and showed the entire hanging.
+The amateur video, unlike the official video, included the sound of witnesses taunting Saddam at the gallows, to which the former president replied "God damn you."

 On 3 January 2007, the Iraqi government arrested the guard who they believed made the mobile-phone video, which had spread across the Internet.
 Mowaffak al-Rubaie later held a press conference, where he announced that three arrests had been made in connection with the investigation into the video recording and leak.